Starbucks Blackberry Sage Refresher (Copycat Recipe)

 • You can make this drink with two ingredients in less than two minutes!

-• A $21 bottle of Pink House of Alchemy Blackberry and Sage Syrup yields 21 grande-sized servings.
-That’s .29 cents per serving!
+• A bottle of blackberry sage syrup yields 21 grande-sized servings.
+That is about 35 cents per serving!

 • Depending on the mixer, each iced refresher should cost between 50 and 75 cents!
 That is roughly a savings of $5.50 for a grande drink.